serokell/blog-posts/typed-lambda-calculus/article.md

 The short sketch is to prove soundness we need to prove two propositions:

-1. A typed term can not be stuck, i.e. it is either a value or a computation step is possible.
+1. A typed term can not be stuck.
 2. If a typed term is beta-reduced, the result is also a typed term.

 Both are proven by structural induction on terms, but you'll also have to formally define the computation semantics, which here we glossed over.